khoiPham2705/SWT301/mathutil/README.md

 # Welcome to Math Utility Repository

-## You will find in this repo the following stuff
+## You will find in this repo the following stuff:

 * A Maven Java project to provide a Math library aka java.util.Math in JDK
-* A Unit Testing script using JUnit Testing framework
+* A unit testing script using JUnit Testing framework
 * A TDD, DDT script
-* A demonstration of using CI (Continuous Integration with Github Actions)
+* A demonstration of using CI (Continuous Integration) with Github Actions
 * ...

 ### Connect me via: khoipham27052005@gmail.com

-#### &#169, 2025 KhoiPham
+#### &#169; 2025 KhoiPham